.

 Even though it's been a very dry summer here, the autumn wildflowers have managed to survive.
 They are a tough bunch.
 The butterflies who are migrating are probably grateful for them.

-The flowers in the photo above are growing on a dry hillside along the edge of a wooded area.
+The flowers in the photo above are growing in a ditch on a dry hillside along the edge of a wooded area.
+I supposed they have a fairly moist environment there, in rainy summers.
 I hope I have them identified correctly.
 If I'm wrong, please let me know!
 Based on the characteristics of the flower and the description of where it grows, I think it is greater tickseed (Coreopsis major Walt.,) a member of the aster family.

 Coreopsis major Walt.